Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-02/SEC-01/exercise-SEC-01.md

 The challenge with wireshark was how to find the required packets.
 Understood it when I could filter packets based on filtering protocols like udp contains zoom.
 We can filter out the packets based on protocols.

 ### Results
-1.On scanning with nmap, it shows which processes are running on which ports.
+1.On scanning with nmap, it shows which processes are running on which ports with their port number and state.Also when used with ip address/24, it showed the details of other instances as well.

 ##### ![SEC-01-01-Installnmapimg](https://github.com/Techgrounds-Cloud-9/cloud-9-jsm-1985/blob/main/00_includes/Week-02/SEC/SEC-01-01-Installnmap.PNG)